MicrosoftDocs/dataexplorer-docs/data-explorer/authenticate-with-aad.md

 ---
 # Authenticate with Azure Active Directory

-To programmatically authenticate with your cluster, a client must communicate with [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) and request an access token specific to Azure Data Explorer.
-Then, the client can use the acquired access token as proof of identity when issuing requests to your cluster.
+To programmatically authenticate with your cluster, you need to request an access token from [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) specific to Azure Data Explorer.
+This access token acts proof of identity when issuing requests to your cluster.

 We recommend using the [Kusto client libraries](./kusto/api/client-libraries.md) for user and application authentication.
 These libraries simplify the authentication process by allowing you to provide authentication properties in the [Kusto connection string](./kusto/api/connection-strings/kusto.md).